Dr. Anu Bajaj FAQs

 What is recovery like after a tummy tuck?

 Recovery often involves swelling, tightness, posture changes, and restrictions on lifting and core strain while the abdomen heals.
 Patients usually need to take recovery seriously because protecting the repair is just as important as managing discomfort.
+Typically, you will be able to drive within 5 days.
+Most patients will take 7-10 days off of work.

 How can I prepare for tummy tuck surgery?